SonizciTR/MutateMate/readme.md

 This is the commands that makes the changes.
 Basic information: https://jsonpatch.com/

-###JFinding Right apiGroups, apiVersions, resources:
+### Finding Right apiGroups, apiVersions, resources:

 ** apiGroups, apiVersions **